Can solar eclipse hurt a digital camera

 By taking necessary precautions and caring for your digital camera, you can enjoy capturing the beauty of a solar eclipse without compromising your equipment’s functionality.

-See also How to set digital camera windows 10 as drive
+See also How to photograph wildlife with a digital camera

 Precautionary Measures to Protect Your Camera During a Solar Eclipse